hoodiehq-archive/documentation/index.md

 ## Open Source

-[The source code for Hooide is available on GitHub](http://github.com/hoodiehq) under the Apache License 2.0.
+[The source code for Hoodie is available on GitHub](http://github.com/hoodiehq) under the Apache License 2.0.